-In persons with rheumatoid arthritis, a high erythrocyte sedimentation rate (ESR, also known as sed rate) or C-reactive protein (CRP) level may suggest the presence of an inflammatory process in the body.
-Therefore, rheumatoid factor and anti-cyclic citrullinated peptide (anti-CCP) antibodies are two other popular blood tests.
+In persons with rheumatoid arthritis, a high erythrocyte sedimentation rate (ESR) or C-reactive protein (CRP) level may suggest the presence of an active inflammatory process in the body.
+Rheumatoid factor and anti-cyclic citrullinated peptide (anti-CCP) antibodies are two other popular blood tests.
 However it is important to note that they are fail proof tests and there are lot of false positives and false negatives.

 The ends of the bones within a joint can wear down due to RA (erosions).
 Erosion of the joint is detected with an X-ray, ultrasound, or MRI (magnetic resonance imaging) examination.
 However, if they don't show up on the first tests, it could indicate that RA is still in its early stages and hasn't yet harmed bone.
 The findings of imaging tests can also reveal how effectively a rheumatoid arthritis treatment is functioning.

 As the joint damage usually starts within the first two years of diagnosis, it's critical to consult your doctor if you notice any symptoms.
-However, rheumatoid arthritis can be treated within this "window of opportunity" to help avoid long-term damage.
+Rheumatoid arthritis can be treated within this "window of opportunity" to help avoid long-term damage.